 Gas central heating.
 Electric oven, gas hob, microwave, fridge/freezer, washer/dryer, dishwasher.
-2 x TV with Freeview, WiFi.
+2 x TV with Freeview, fibre optic broadband.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Off-road parking for 1 car.
 Decking with furniture and hot tub.
 Sorry, no pets and no smoking.
 Shop 4 miles, on-site restaurant/pub 5 mins walk.
 Note: Due to the rural valley location of the property the WiFi connection and TV signal can be intermittent at times.
 Note: The property is slightly elevated and accessible via a gravel walk way or 2 steps to the decking area.
 Note: Due to balcony decking area and as the site has lakes and open water, children must be supervised.
 Note: 4pm check-in

 Lanreath is rural in character with a local shop and Post Office as well as a parish church.
 There are a number of ghost stories associated with Lanreath.
 The sandy Looe beach adjoins the pier and is very popular with families because of its safe shallow swimming and vast expanse of sand.
 Polperro is a little further away and is a historic fishing village nestling at the head of a long valley leading down to the sea.